The Trump trade looks dead

 Investors are beginning to doubt Trump's plans to pass a tax cut that is the 'biggest since Ronald Reagan.'

-The most highly taxed stocks in the US enjoyed a double-digit rally following the election on expectations that Trump would lower the corporate tax rate.
-During the campaign, the president suggested lowering the rate to 15% from 35%, a cut that would have an outsize impact on companies paying the most.
+The most highly-taxed stocks in the US enjoyed a double-digit rally following the election on expectations that Trump would lower the corporate tax rate.
+During the campaign, the president suggested lowering the rate to 15% from 35%, a cut that would have an outsized impact on companies paying the most.

-Since the election, however, Trump has backed off his 15% goal, telling manufacturing CEOs on February 9 the new rate would be '15% to 20%.'
+However, Since the election, Trump has backed off his 15% goal, telling manufacturing CEOs on February 9 that it would be '15% to 20%.'
 Additionally, reports suggest that the tax plan could end up with a corporate rate as high as 28%.

 Also, Treasury Secretary Steven Mnuchin originally set a deadline of August for the tax overhaul, but Trump, Mnuchin, and top economic adviser Gary Cohn have walked back that promise.

-This shift has led to scepticism regarding the promise, Bridgewater Associates said.
-In a client note on Wednesday, co-CIO Greg Jensen and senior investment associate Atul Narayan said they saw the tax rate landing closer to 25% and were generally anticipating 'less impactful tax reform.'
+This shift has led to scepticism regarding the promised, said Bridgewater Associates.
+In a client note on Wednesday, co-CIO Greg Jensen and senior investment associate Atul Narayan said they see the tax rate landing closer to 25%, and are generally anticipating 'less impactful tax reform.'

-Also, count Bank of America among the nonbelievers.
-The firm conducted a survey, published Wednesday, finding that 21% of fund managers saw a delay in US tax reform as the biggest tail risk to economic growth, more than double from the prior month.
-As an extension of that, the number of fund managers expecting faster global growth over the next 12 months was 'rolling over,' according to the note on the survey from Michael Hartnett, BAML's chief investment strategist.
+Also, count Bank of America among the non-believers.
+The firm conducted a survey, published on Wednesday, finding that 21% of fund managers see a delay in US tax reform as the biggest tail risk to economic growth, more than double from the prior month.
+As an extension of that, the number of fund managers expecting faster global growth over the next 12 months is 'rolling over,' according to the note on the survey from Michael Hartnett, BAML's chief investment strategist.

-A 50-company basket of highly taxed companies maintained by Goldman Sachs climbed by as much as 14% following the election through March 1.
-But as scepticism around Trump's proposed measures has mounted, the gauge has fallen by 3.6% from March 1 through Wednesday's close.
+A 50-company basket of highly-taxed companies maintained by Goldman Sachs climbed as much as 14% following the election through March 1.
+However, as scepticism around Trump's proposed measures has mounted, the gauge has since fallen 3.6% from March 1 through Wednesday's close.

 Trump said he would spend $1 trillion on infrastructure, but the market isn't so sure it will happen.

-Trump's campaign promise was to put $US1 trillion toward infrastructure spending, and he recently held a meeting with corporate titans on the President's Strategic and Policy Forum regarding the proposed infrastructure spending.
+Trump's campaign promise was to put $US1 trillion towards infrastructure spending and he recently held a meeting with corporate titans on the President's Strategic and Policy Forum regarding the proposed infrastructure spending.

 There has been no definitive plans for the spending, and reports suggest the White House is planning to move the investment back to 2018 at the earliest.

-In its Wednesday client note, Bridgewater expressed scepticism around the likelihood of immediate action, saying that it would be 'slow and difficult to implement.'
+In their Wednesday client note, Bridgewater expressed scepticism around the likelihood of immediate action, saying that it will be 'slow and difficult to implement.'

 Stock investors would seem to agree.
 The S&P 500 Industrials Index, which gained as much as 14% after the election and reached a record high on March 1, has since dropped 3.1% amid mounting pessimism.